4d/docs/website/translated_docs/es/Desktop/building.md

 This may be unsuitable if you want to duplicate a merged application intended to use different data files.
 Duplicated applications actually share the application's user preferences folder and thus, always use the same data file -- even if the data file is renamed, because the last file used for the application is opened.

-4D therefore lets you link the data file path to the application path.
+Por lo tanto, 4D le permite vincular la ruta del archivo de datos a la ruta de la aplicación.
 En este caso, el archivo de datos se relacionará con una ruta específica y no será simplemente el último archivo abierto.
 En este caso, el archivo de datos se relacionará con una ruta específica y no será simplemente el último archivo abierto.

 This mode allows you to duplicate your merged applications without breaking the link to the data file.
 However, with this option, if the application package is moved on the disk, the user will be prompted for a data file, since the application path will no longer match the "executablePath" attribute (after a user has selected a data file, the *lastDataPath.xml* file is updated accordingly).